thenativeweb/tutum/README.md

 # tutum-node

-tutum-nodejs is a wrapper around Tutum's API for Node.js.
+tutum-node is a wrapper around Tutum's API for Node.js.

 ## Installation